unoabraham/family/content/gallery/_index.md

 title: "Nela's Gallery"
 ---

-Welcome to the Nela Fmily Gallery.
+Welcome to the Nela Family Gallery.

 A random selection of photographs will be generated and displayed on each visit.
 You can click on the individual images for the full resolution.